What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 Why is my Discord embed not updating?

-Discord caches link embeds and doesn't provide a direct cache-clearing tool.
-The quickest workaround is to append a query parameter to the URL when resharing (e.g., ?v=2) — Discord treats this as a new URL and fetches fresh metadata.
+Discord caches embeds and has no built-in cache-clearing tool.
+The fastest fix is to append a query string to the URL when resharing (e.g., ?v=2) — Discord treats it as a new URL and fetches fresh metadata.

 Why is my Slack preview wrong?

-Slack reads Open Graph tags at the time the link is shared and caches the result.
-If your metadata has changed, delete the original message and re-share the link to force Slack to re-fetch.
-Also verify Slack's crawler (Slackbot) isn't blocked by your robots.txt or firewall.
+Slack caches Open Graph data at share time.
+Delete the original message and re-share the link to force a re-fetch.
+Also ensure Slackbot isn't blocked by your robots.txt or firewall rules.

 Does unfurling work on JavaScript-rendered pages?